SamuelD-Data/Telco_Churn_Project/README.md

-### Identifying the Drivers of Churn at Telco
+### Predicting Churn at Telco

 ## Background

-We are making efforts to reduce customer churn because it is more cost efficient to keep our current customers than to attract new ones.
+Telco is making efforts to reduce customer churn because it is more cost efficient to keep current customers than to attract new ones.

 ## Goals

-My goal for this project is to create a model that will acurrately predict customer churn using the customer data provided.
-I will also be identifying the primary drivers of customer churn.
+The goal for this project is to create a model that will acurrately predict customer churn using the customer data provided.

-I will deliver the following:
+I will also deliver the following:

 - classification_project.ipynb
     - A Jupyter Notebook showing the process and analysis by which the drivers of customer churn are documented.